 - Modern trends on annual appraisal meetings and monthly informal 1:1 discussions

 - Next Generation Performance Management: The Death of Performance Appraisals

 - What is happening to KRAs and annual KPIs?

 - Say Goodbye to KPIs and Say Hello to MSCs

-- How does continual assessment (monthly milestones) work?
+- How does continual assessment of objectives (monthly milestones) work?